 Nowcasting Fatal Infections and Modelling District Specific Covid-19 Mortality for Germany

-This map shows the (expected) nowcasted fatal infections of the two weeks prior to November 27, 2020with respect to the registration date of a COVID-19 infection.
-The mortality model includes data referring to registration dates from October 16 - November 26, 2020 and already adjusts for the age and gender specific distribution of the population in each district.
+This map shows the (expected) nowcasted fatal infections of the two weeks prior to May 7, 2020 with respect to the registration date of a COVID-19 infection.
+The mortality model includes data referring to registration dates from March 26 - May 6, 2020 and already adjusts for the age and gender specific distribution of the population in each district.
 Moreover, the model also adjusts for the weekday of the registration date and respects the time trend of fatal infections in the observation period.

 Time Trend Nowcast